 Where we have more applications than places, the admissions criteria will be used.
 Children who are not admitted will have their name placed on a waiting list.
 The names on this waiting list will be in the order resulting from the application of the admissions criteria.
 Since the date of application cannot be a criterion for the order of names on the waiting list, late applicants for the school will be slotted into the order according to the extent to which they meet the criteria.
 Thus it is possible that a child who moves into the area later to have a higher priority than one who has been on the waiting list for some time.
 If a place becomes available within the admission number, the child whose name is at the top of the list will be offered a place.
 This is not dependent on whether an appeal has been submitted.
-This waiting list will operate until 31 December of the relevant year.
+Looked after children or previously looked after children allocated a place at the school in accordance with a Fair Access Protocol will take precedence over those on a waiting list.